 Marketing is usually one of the first departments to experience budget hits.
 When customers decide to hold on to their wallets, there’s less willingness for businesses to spend on advertising campaigns with unclear results.
 Instead, companies seek to retain existing customers and use cheaper, alternative methods to attract new ones.

-VPs and directors of marketing should examine their current marketing strategies to determine which ones are worth keeping and which ones to scrap for the time being.
+VPs, directors of marketing, and chief growth officers (CGOs) should examine their current marketing strategies to determine which ones are worth keeping and which ones to scrap for the time being.
 They should also investigate ways to reach new customers that don’t require significant investments of company funds.

 It’s not unusual for companies to implement a hiring freeze or institute layoffs, especially if the business is strapped for cash.
 If either option is on the table, VPs and directors of marketing should make a list of the most important positions in the department and take action to prevent significant losses of knowledge and resources.